cynthiabaseman/cynthiabaseman.github.io/publications.md

 &nbsp;&nbsp;&nbsp;[Upcoming] "Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes."
 To Be Presented at IEEE EMBS International Conference on Biomedical and Health Informatics 2025.
 (2025, October).

-&nbsp;&nbsp;&nbsp;[Upcoming] "Poker with Play Money: Exploring The Perceived Humanness of AI Virtual Patients for Psychotherapist Training Role-Play."
-To Be Presented at CSCW 2025.
+&nbsp;&nbsp;&nbsp; "Poker with Play Money: Exploring The Perceived Humanness of AI Virtual Patients for Psychotherapist Training Role-Play."
+Presented at CSCW 2025.
 (2025, October).

 &nbsp;&nbsp;&nbsp;“259-OR: Evaluating Diabetic Foot Ulcer Recognition Algorithms for Patients of Color.”
 Presented at the 85th ADA Scientific Sessions 2025.
 (2025, June).